LifeBeyondExpectations/DSMnet/README.md

 ```
 ./finetune.sh
 ```
-You need see the files(train_dispnetcorr_kitti.sh and train_dispnetcorr_kitti.sh) for details.
+You need see the files(train.sh and finetune.sh) for details.
 You can alse change the DSM or dataset for train or finetune in the files.

 ### test
 Use the following command to evaluate the trained DSM(such as DispnetCorr) on  a dataset(such as KITTI2015 train data) with ground truth.